2015 Thalys train attack: Treatment of suspect

 On 26 August, El Khazzani's lawyer, Me Mani Ayadi, criticised the treatment of his client during the latter's transfer to the courthouse, where a handcuffed El Khazzani was walked into the building blindfolded and barefoot.
 In response, a French official familiar with the case stated that the authorities followed standard security precautions, which dictate that suspects charged with terrorism and organized crime be blindfolded so they cannot later identify the officials escorting them.
 The official also said the accused refused to wear the shoes offered to him.

-On 1 September, the French public prosecutor's office issued a warning to television network i-Télé after its 25 August broadcast showing suspect El Khazzani arriving at the courthouse in handcuffs.
-It is illegal in France to publish images of people in handcuffs (prior to their conviction) without their consent, due to the presumption of innocence. i-Télé digitally blurred out El Khazzani's hands, but the prosecutor's office warned the network that this was insufficient, and criminal charges would be brought against it if this reoccurred.
+On 1 September, the French public prosecutor's office issued a warning to the television network i-Télé after its 25 August broadcast showing suspect El Khazzani arriving at the courthouse in handcuffs.
+It is illegal in France to publish, without their consent, images of criminal suspects in handcuffs if they have not yet been convicted, because of the presumption of innocence.
+I-Télé digitally blurred out El Khazzani's hands, but the prosecutor's office warned the network that this was insufficient and criminal charges would be brought against it if this reoccurred.

 Film

-In 2018, the event was dramatised as the film The 15:17 to Paris, directed by Clint Eastwood with Sadler, Skarlatos and Stone playing themselves.
+In 2018, the event was dramatised as the film The 15:17 to Paris, directed by Clint Eastwood, with Sadler, Skarlatos and Stone playing themselves.